kfrlib/kfr/README.md

 KFR is an open source C++ DSP framework that focuses on high performance (see benchmark results section).

-KFR has no external dependencies except C++14-compatible standard C++ library.
+KFR has no external dependencies except C++17-compatible standard C++ library.

+Some C++17 library features will be emulated if not present in the standard library.

 # Features